-• Only jurisdictions that meet the EPSCoR eligibility criteria may submit proposals to the Research Infrastructure Improvement Program Track-1 (RII Track-1) competition.
-In addition, only eligible EPSCoR jurisdictions with current RII Track-1 awards that expire before October 1, 2022 and those without current RII Track-1 awards may compete in this RII Track-1 competition.
+- Full proposals: Only jurisdictions that meet the EPSCoR eligibility criteria may submit proposals to the RII Track-1 competition.
+In addition, only eligible EPSCoR jurisdictions with current RII Track-1 awards that expire before October 1, 2023 and those without current RII Track-1 awards may compete in this RII Track-1 competition.
 The jurisdiction's EPSCoR steering committee must designate a fiscal agent/proposing organization as the responsible recipient for the RII Track-1 award.
 This must be the employing organization of the Project Director.
-The jurisdiction must have in place an official, approved Science and Technology (S&T) Plan to submit an RII Track-1 proposal.
-Additional requirements exist for jurisdictions that have become eligible for EPSCoR support after one or more years of ineligibility.
+The submitting jurisdiction must have in place a Science and Technology (S&T) Plan that has been officially accepted or approved within the past five (5) years to submit an RII Track-1 proposal.
+Additional requirements exist for jurisdictions that have become eligible for EPSCoR support after one or more years of ineligibility, described in Section 1.B below. - Planning grants: Only jurisdictions that meet the EPSCoR eligibility criteria may submit planning grant proposals to the RII Track-1 competition.
+The planning grant option is available to eligible jurisdictions with current RII Track-1 awards that expire before October 1, 2024 and those without a current RII Track-1 award.
+Additional requirements are described in Section 1.C below.